 By mid-November 1944 the Russians had formed a bridgehead at the confluence of the Drava and Danube rivers in Hungary.
 The Reichsgrenadier Division was transferred from its rest area in Udine, Italy to assist in the elimination of this bridgehead.
 Disembarking at Fünfkirchen, the Division was utilised in the counterattack launched towards the Batina area towards the southeast.
 Simultaneously, the Russians launched their own attack with very strong forces and despite stubborn resistance the Division was forced back towards the south of Lake Balaton where they took up positions in the partially completed “Margarethe Line” where the Division was able to withstand the Soviet onslaught until mid-February 1945.
-Moving from the Komarom area the Division along with others was tasked with once again tasked with attacking the Gran Bridgehead, now deeply defended by the Soviets.
-This mission on the 17 February 1945 was to be the last successful offensive launched by Division and in appreciation for their success during this operation they were awarded a Divisional Cuff title “Hoch- und Deutschmeister” on the 26 February 1945.
+Moving from the Komarom area the Division along with others were once again tasked with attacking the Gran Bridgehead, now deeply defended by the Soviets.
+This mission on the 17 February 1945 was to be the last successful offensive launched by the Division and in appreciation of their success during this operation it was awarded a Divisional Cuff title “Hoch- und Deutschmeister” on the 26 February 1945.

 Soon afterwards in March, as part of 2 Army, the Division took part in Operation “Spring Awakening”.
 The goals of this operation was to break through the Russian positions and establish a solid front on the Danube, to secure oil and grain reserves vital towards the continuation of the German war effort and to relieve the siege of Budapest.
 Owing to adverse terrain and poor weather conditions and despite good early progress the offensive failed to achieve any of its objectives and on the 17 March 1945 “Spring Awakening” finally ran out of steam on the strong defensive positions at Sakeresztur.